Cresswell's

 Photograph of Eleanor Beach, daughter of Kansas City Mayor Albert I. Beach, and Henry McElroy, Jr., and other unidentified people gathered for the christening of "The Kansas City", a Transcontinental Air Transport (TAT) Ford Tri-Motor airplane.
 Men are seen refueling the airplane.

-Photograph looking east along the south side of 13th from the east side of Holmes.
-St. Mary's Episcopal Church is pictured to the right.
+Photograph looking west along the south side of 11th Street from the west side of Walnut Street.
+Helzberg's Diamond Shop is pictured to the left.

 Pages